-- If you see animal cruelty with your own eyes, would it upset you and prompt you to report it to the RSPCA?
-Most of us do not see the pain and suffering that poisons inflict on feral or pest animals, and so we forget about it.
+If you see animal cruelty with your own eyes, would it upset you and prompt you to report it to the RSPCA?
+Most of us do not see the pain and suffering that poisons inflict on feral or pest animals, and so we don’t think about it.
 Due to the incredibly painful death that 1080 does inflict, public opinion against it needs to be voiced to those in control, namely the governing bodies of your state or territory.

 Most countries around the world have banned the use of 1080 (sodium monofluoroacetate) for humane reasons and its repercussions on non-target species.
-Australian agencies are gradually researching alternatives to 1080, which maintain animal welfare in line with public acceptance.

 Death by 1080 poison is a horrific, prolonged painful death lasting up to 21 hours.
 Animals scream with pain, retch and vomit, become incontinent, drool uncontrollably, froth at the mouth, have trouble breathing and become weak or paralyzed.
 Experts from the World League for the Protection of Animals say is not only physically brutal, but would cause terror, fear and anxiety.
 The RSPCA has determined that it is cruel and states: ‘It is not humane and we need to move forward’ (1)

 In Western Australia, South Australia, Queensland and New South Wales strychnine is used to coat the jaws of traps to ensure the rapid death of the trapped animal.
 However, other states have phased it out because although it works swiftly, it is considered even less humane than 1080.
 Strychnine acts on the central nervous system, causing extremely painful, violent, deep, sustained muscle spasms, vomiting and diarrhea, leading to death from respiratory failure and exhaustion.
 Because the dingo remains conscious throughout the ordeal they ‘suffer pain and anxiety’ for the duration.
 (2)